 15. Virtual Assistant.

 Have a knack for staying organized?
 If you're a jack of all trades, you should consider working as a virtual assistant.
 You can find great gigs on Elance, Indeed, or Upwork.
-It can be an awesome way to rub shoulders with some very important people, build up your professional network, and you'll be able to work from anywhere.
+It can be an awesome way to rub shoulders with some very important people, build up your professional network, and you'll have the added perk of being able to start this as a home based business idea.

 16. Remote English Teacher/Tutor.